datap/datap/spec.md

 ### Document Version

+- datap version: 0.1
-- Version: 0.1
+- Document Version: 0.1
 - Date: 2016-04-17
 - License:

 ### Scope

-datap is a YAML format to define configurable, modular data processing pipes.
-These configurations can be used to acquire, pre-process, quality-assure, and merge data.
+datap is a YAML format to define configurable, modular data processes. datap configurations can be used to acquire, pre-process, quality-assure, and merge data.

+datap is language neutral.

 In practice, each datap setup will consist of the following elements:

-1. one or more datap configuration files
+1. One or more datap configuration files.
-2. one or more code libraries, doing the actual units of work
+2. One or more code libraries in the programming language of your choice.
+These libraries do the actual units of work.
-3. a datap interpreter in the programming language of your choice.
-The interpreter parses the configuration file, and maps processing steps (1) to actual library functions (2)
+3. A datap interpreter in the programming language of your choice.
+The interpreter parses the configuration file, and maps processing steps defined in (1) to actual library functions available in (2).

-This document is about the first part only.
+This document is about the first part only: the datap configuration files.

-### Syntax Definitions
+### Syntax Description Conventions

 In this document, the datap syntax is described using the following conventions: